 Note: We have adjusted this company’s BBB rating according to our own standards.
 To better understand why we adjust BBB ratings, please see our Rating Criteria.

 Small Business Growth Alliance is listed as SBGA Inc with the Better Business Bureau and currently has an “A+” rating and has been accredited by the BBB since 2013.
 The company has received 29 complaints to its BBB profile in the past 36 months.
 Only 12 of these 29 complaints were resolved by the company to the satisfaction of the merchant.
 The remaining 17 were resolved to the dissatisfaction of the merchant or received no final response.

 What Merchants Say

-The SBGA has also received 28 informal reviews, 16 of which were positive in tone and 12 of which were negative in tone.
-One recent review describes deceptive sales tactics:
+The SBGA has also received 19 informal reviews, 5 of which are positive and 14 of which are negative.
+The most recent negative review describes aggressive telemarketing:

 A “C” Performance Overall

 In light of the company’s complaint total and resolution ratio, and taking into account the BBB profile for Merchant Services, Inc., we have adjusted the BBB’s rating to a “C” for our purposes.